 Our “Community Report” highlights some of the achievements of the Myron Stratton Home over the past year.

-Of course, our Seniors Program continues to offer accommodations in both independent living cottages and assisted living residence to very low-income seniors in a warm, pleasant environment.
-Winfield House, the only facility in the region totally dedicated to those who qualify for Medicaid, provided 8,577 days of service to our seniors, a 94% occupancy rate in 2012.
-Our cottage program provided 17,520 days of service to our seniors, a 96 % occupancy rate.
-On a daily basis approximately 72 residents enjoy the serenity and comfort that the Home has to offer.
+Our Seniors Program continues to offer accommodations in both independent living cottages and apartments and assisted living residence to very–low income seniors in a warm, pleasant environment.
+The Home’s total capacity is 109 seniors.
+Winfield House, the only facility in the region totally dedicated to those who qualify for Medicaid, provided 8,239 days of service to our seniors, a 91% occupancy rate in 2017.
+Our independent living program provided 29,748 days of service, a 97% occupancy rate.
+On a daily basis approximately 104 residents enjoy the serenity and comfort that the Home has to offer.

-The Stratton Consortium, consisting of Peak Vista Community Health Centers, Partners in Housing, TESSA, Early Connections Learning Centers and the Myron Stratton Home celebrated its five year anniversary.
-By locating these agencies on the Home’s campus, the Home was able to expand its mission and vision to serve poor single mothers with children who are in need or crisis and working toward self-sufficiency.
+The Stratton Consortium, consisting of Peak Vista Community Health Centers, Partners in Housing, TESSA and the Myron Stratton Home celebrated its eighth year anniversary.
+By locating these agencies on the Home’s campus, the Home as able to expand its mission and vision to serve poor single mothers with children who are in need or crisis and working toward self-sufficiency.
 A true collaborative spirit has evolved with each of these agencies working together to serve this very vulnerable population.
-The Consortium provided services to over 12,000 individuals in 2012.
+The Consortium provided services to over 20,000 individuals in 2017 on our campus.

 We look forward to 2018 with much anticipation.
 As the year begins, we reflect on the timeless mission of the Myron Stratton Home – caring for those less fortunate with compassion and dignity.
 It has been our passion since Winfield Scott Stratton wrote his will at the turn of the 20th century.